Phreno/lazymvn/docs/LOG4J_AUTO_CONFIG.md

 ) -> Option<PathBuf>
 ```

-Generates a temporary Log4j 1.x properties file with:
+Generates a Log4j 1.x properties file with:
 - Standard console appender
 - Root logger at INFO level
 - All logging overrides as `log4j.logger.<package>=<level>`
+- Unique filename based on project path hash

-Returns the path to the generated file.
+Returns the path to the generated file in `~/.config/lazymvn/log4j/`.

 #### `detect_log4j1_usage()` (for future use)
 ```rust